-- Subjective Bonus: A small portion of your grade is also determined by my own overall subjective evaluation of your work in the class.
+Subjective Bonus: A small portion of your grade is also determined by my own overall subjective evaluation of your work in the class.
 Although it is subjective, my policy is that it will not be less than the average of your Reading Memo and Homework scores.
-It allows me only to reward students who make contributions to the class that may not be fully recognized, who make particularly effective use of office hours, or who, in any other way, seem to deserve a bit of additional credit. - Exams: There will be two exams, either in-class or take home.
+It allows me only to reward students who make contributions to the class that may not be fully recognized, who make particularly effective use of office hours, or who, in any other way, seem to deserve a bit of additional credit.

+Exams: There will be two to three exams, either in-class or take home.
 The materials that you may use for each exam will be announced ahead of time.
+I will provide things that I do not expect you to have (for example, a table of Fourier Transforms).
+Some of the tests may include using Mathematica on the computer.
 You may not work with or gain assistance from anyone except members of the Westminster physics faculty.
-Of course, I trust you will do all your own work on the exams.
-If you are caught cheating on an exam you will receive an F for the exam for the first offense; for a second offense, you will receive an F for the entire course.
+Of course, I trust you will do all your own work on the exam.
+If you are caught cheating on an exam, you will receive an F for the exam for the first offense; for a second offense, an F for the entire course.